 For driving in the sand dunes, it is necessary to slightly deflate tires so they will have adequate traction in the sand.
 An air pump will be needed to re-inflate the tires after leaving the sands.
 And drivers should proceed at a slow, steady speed.
 Accelerating and then quickly braking can cause a vehicle to become stuck in sand.
 A shovel for digging out, and planks of wood or mats to be placed under the tires can be helpful in getting out of the sand

-2 Reviews and 0 Opinions I didn't stay there, but went there in early afternoon hoping for a cup of tea.
-But they don't have...
+I didn't stay there, but went there in early afternoon hoping for a cup of tea.
+But they don't have...more

-1 Review and 9 Opinions Al Hawta Palace Hotel is situated on the outskirts of Say'un and is set in lovely landscaped...
+Al Hawta Palace Hotel is situated on the outskirts of Say'un and is set in lovely landscaped...more

 More Regions in Yemen